 Blacklists are lists of email senders who are known to send spam.
 These lists are maintained by internet service providers, anti-spam services, and mailbox providers.
-When it comes to offering inbox placement, mailbox providers give preference to emails from senders who are not blacklisted.
-A sender domain will get blacklisted when its emails receive complaints, spam markings, unsubscribes, etc.
+When it comes to offering inbox placement, mailbox providers give preference to emails from sender domains and IP addresses that are not blacklisted.
+A sender domain/IP address will get blacklisted when emails receive complaints, spam markings, unsubscribes, etc.

-How to find out if your sender domain is blacklisted
+How to find out if your sender domain/IP address is blacklisted

-When your sender domain gets blacklisted, the emails you send will either bounce or land in the spam folder.
+When your sender domain/IP address gets blacklisted, the emails you send will either bounce or land in the spam folder.
 We always recommend you verify the health of your sender domain using tools like MXToolbox

 before sending a campaign.

-What to do if your sender domain gets blacklisted
+What to do if your sender domain/IP address gets blacklisted

-If your sender domain gets blacklisted, is it the end of the road?
+If your sender domain/IP address gets blacklisted, is it the end of the road?
 Definitely not.
-When your sender domain gets blacklisted, we urge you to pause sending campaigns and resolve the issue as soon as possible.
-We recommend you resume sending emails only after your sender domain is delisted.
+When your sender domain/IP address gets blacklisted, we urge you to pause sending campaigns and resolve the issue as soon as possible.
+We recommend you resume sending emails only after your sender domain/IP address is delisted.

 Submitting a delist request

-When your sender domain gets blacklisted, you need to submit a delist request to the mailbox provider/anti-spam service that blacklisted it.
-If the mailbox provider/anti-spam service finds the explanation to be valid, they will delist the sender domain.
-You need to understand that delisting the sender domain may take some time and it varies with each mailbox provider and anti-spam service.
+When your sender domain/IP address gets blacklisted, you need to submit a delist request to the mailbox provider/anti-spam service that blacklisted it.
+If the mailbox provider/anti-spam service finds the explanation to be valid, they will delist the sender domain/IP address.
+You need to understand that delisting the sender domain/IP address may take some time and it varies with each mailbox provider and anti-spam service.

 How to avoid getting blacklisted

-The best way to prevent your sender domain from getting blacklisted is by adopting hygienic email sending practices and maintaining quality mailing lists.
+The best way to prevent your sender domain/IP address from getting blacklisted is by adopting hygienic email sending practices and maintaining quality mailing lists.

 Avoid hitting spam traps